BetaNYC/nyc-boundaries/README.md

 * [Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ## Change Log

+### Boundaries Map v0.7e
+* [[13]](../../../../BetaNYC/Boundaries-Map/issues/13) The BIDs shapefile was added to Boundaries Map, along with the ability to query districts that overlap with BIDs.

 ### Boundaries Map v0.6e
 * [[8]](../../../../BetaNYC/Boundaries-Map/issues/8) Parks were displaying on the map as community districts.
 These were removed by updating the Carto SQL source code to exclude all community districts with a unique identifier greater than the number of community districts in each borough.